PythWare/Burn-Engine/README.md

 # Info
 Burn Engine is a high end modding toolkit for Dynasty Warriors 2, meant to replace my Dynasty Warriors 2 tools I made in the past.
 Burn Engine is inspired by Yang Xiao Long from RWBY.

-Written in Python, uses Tkinter (the GUI for the editors/hubs, highly optimized and custom designs) and pyglet for Map/Model/Animation rendering.
 Scroll down for example images of the toolkit if desired

 <img width="1908" height="1033" alt="burn1" src="https://github.com/user-attachments/assets/1f71a89b-27f9-4303-aa52-618a694c14a0" />